-This information describes when you should go to the Urgent Care Center of Memorial Sloan Kettering Cancer Center (MSKCC) and what will happen while you’re there.
+This information describes when you should go to Memorial Sloan Kettering’s (MSK) Urgent Care Center and what will happen while you’re there.

 What is the Urgent Care Center?

-The Urgent Care Center (UCC) is an emergency room for MSKCC patients only.
-It is open 24 hours a day, 7 days a week.
+The Urgent Care Center (UCC) is an emergency room for MSK patients only.
+It is open 24 hours a day,7 days a week.
 UCC staff evaluates and manages problems related to:

 - Medical and surgical complications